Exploiting Negative Capacitance for Unconventional Coulomb Engineering

-\textit{\textbf{Dielectric:}} For the conventional dielectric part of environment (see Fig.~\ref{Fig1}(a)), we adopt values for hexagonal boron nitride (hBN) as a representative `low-k' dielectric.
+For the conventional dielectric part of environment (see Fig.~\ref{Fig1}(a)), we adopt values for hexagonal boron nitride (hBN) as a representative `low-k' dielectric.
 Specifically, we set $\varepsilon^{d}_{z} = 3.4$, $\varepsilon^{d}_{\perp} = 6.86$ based on values reported in literature~\cite{ohbahbn,laturiahbn,Pierrethbn,kimhbn}.
 In Fig.~\ref{Fig3}(b), we choose hafnium oxide ($\text{HfO}_{2}$) as a representative `high-k' dielectric in the long-wavelength regime with $\varepsilon^{d}_{z} = 25$.
 The dielectric thickness is fixed at $L_{d} = 4~\text{nm}$ in all cases.

-\textit{\textbf{2DES:}} The bare 2DES (in vacuum, $\varepsilon_{\text{env}} = 1$) is modeled as a single-valley non-interacting electron gas, with either linear or parabolic low-energy dispersion.
+The bare 2DES (in vacuum, $\varepsilon_{\text{env}} = 1$) is modeled as a single-valley non-interacting electron gas, with either linear or parabolic low-energy dispersion.
 The two cases are characterized respectively by a Fermi velocity $v_{F}$, or an effective mass $m^{*}$.
-Spin and valley degeneracies are set to $g_{S} = 2, g_{V} = 1$ respectively.
-The quantum capacitance $C_{q}$ and Thomas-Fermi screening wavenumber $k_{\text{TF}}$ are
+Spin and valley degeneracies are set to $g_{s} = 2$, $g_{v} = 1$ respectively.
+For the electronic screening, we use the Thomas-Fermi (TF) model and set $v_{q}\Pi_{el} = -k_{\mathrm{TF}}/q$, where the TF screening wavenumber $k_{\text{TF}}$~\cite{dassarma2011review} is given by: